Undergraduate Course: Contemporary Japanese Cinema (ASST10131)

 - Interpret Japanese film within its social and historical context

-- Apply film theory and methodology to construct readings of Japanese films
+- Apply basic film theory and methodology to construct readings of Japanese films

 - Construct 'pecha-kucha' style presentations

 |Abe, C. 2004.
 Beat Takeshi Vs. Takeshi Kitano, New York: Kaya Press.|

 Arai, A. G. 2000.
 'The Wild Child of 1990s Japan', The South Atlantic Quarterly, Vol. 99 (4): 841- 863.

 Balmain, C. 2008.
 Introduction to Japanese Horror Film, Edinburgh: Edinburgh University Press.